 Going into too much detail and/or writing a review of their book instead of a description.

 Q: What character (from any book) would you be and why?

 Ah, this changes daily.
 At the moment I'd like to be Harriet Manners in Holly Smale's GEEK GIRL books, because even when she's getting things wrong she is lovely, smart, loyal, funny and thoroughly decent.
 Oh yes - and she's also young!

-Broo has worked in publishing for the last twenty years.
-She started a ...
+Becky Bagnell has worked in publishing for 16 years and started her ca ...